hlorand/html5-video-speed-controller/README.md

 Video Speed Controller Bookmarklet
 ----------------------------------

-Control HTML5 video speed with your keyboard.
+Control any HTML5 video speed with your keyboard. (and quality settings only on YouTube)

 Usage: ASD